Leklai amulets are rare now, especially when they are of this quality and potency.

 For Payment - Paypal payments now have a 7% sales tax due to changes in Paypal Thailand.

-If wanting another system in Asia, please write to me and we can work it out.
+If wanting to post using another system in Asia, please write to me and we can work it out.

 Leklai is one of the legendary substances used in The Thai Occult practices and there appears to be many types.
 Some are metallic and have good weight, and some are light, almost like a weird form of jet and a lot more work needs to be done on this subject.